 Because TJ is a self-consciously victim-centred discipline, it should not be surprising that elites have generally been ignored or disdained in the literature.
-TJ ‘is part of a larger turn toward embracing victims and the oppressed rather than the traditionally dominant victors and heroes of history’ (Rothchild, 2017: 459).
+TJ as a field self-identifies as ‘part of a larger turn toward embracing victims and the oppressed rather than the traditionally dominant victors and heroes of history’ (Rothchild, 2017: 459).
 However, the roots of the discourse surrounding elites can actually be found in attempts to transcend the victim-perpetrator dichotomy that initially characterised the field.
 The trial and truth commission models reliant on distinguishing victims from perpetrators that initially dominated TJ could not capture the moral grey zone where these polarised identities became blurred, where people become complicit in violence or engaged in resistance to it as part of the struggle to survive (Drexler, 2013).
 Fletcher and Weinstein (2002: 626), notably, questioned whether and how individualised guilt might contribute to myths of collective innocence.
-As scholars began to acknowledge that directly and indirectly committed gross human rights violations can only occur while the majority of the population passively supported it, the concept of bystander complicity (‘guilt through apathy’) began to emerge Borer, 2003: 1107).
+As scholars began to acknowledge that directly and indirectly committed gross human rights violations can only occur while the majority of the population passively supported it, the concept of bystander complicity (‘guilt through apathy’) began to emerge (Borer, 2003: 1107).
 A further sense developed that the victim-perpetrator, guilt-innocence binaries were a convenient focus for ‘those who most benefit’ from existing structures but could not be fitted into any existing mode of analysis (Evans, 1998: 16-17).
-Over time, and as concerns about socio-economic injustice became mainstreamed within TJ, this concern with the relatively inert figure of the bystander morphed into a concern for the more active concept of the beneficiary.
+Over time, and as concerns about socioeconomic injustice became mainstreamed within TJ, this concern with the relatively inert figure of the bystander morphed into a concern for the more active concept of the beneficiary.
 An early theorist of this concept as it applied to TJ was Mahmood Mamdani (1996).
-In arguing that the definition of injustice had to extend beyond bodily integrity abuses that preoccupied the South African TRC, he turned his attention to beneficiaries, those who accumulated wealth while by no means directly involved in apartheid.
+In arguing that the definition of injustice had to extend beyond bodily integrity abuses that preoccupied the South African Truth and Reconciliation Commission (TRC), he turned his attention to beneficiaries, those who accumulated wealth while by no means directly involved in apartheid.
 They are a larger group than direct perpetrators, but a much smaller group than the mass of victims impoverished by apartheid.
 Mamdani (1996) argued that those who do and do not benefit from conflict or the logic of authoritarian systems should become the focus of TJ.
-Others began to conflate bystanders with beneficiaries Kayser-Whanda and Schell-Faucon, 2010: 102).
-With the increasing focus on structural injustice, Marxist ideas of beneficiaries as ‘would-be perpetrators’ emerged, and ‘claims for historical justice consequently include all those who profited from the past regime… in this context, initial victory over the perpetrators of oppression “would be merely a first stage in a longer struggle against the passive beneficiaries of the old regime” (Franzki and Olarte, 2014: 209 citing Meister, 2011: 21f).
+With the increasing focus on structural injustice, Marxist ideas of beneficiaries as ‘would-be perpetrators’ emerged, and ‘claims for historical justice consequently include all those who profited from the past regime… in this context, initial victory over the perpetrators of oppression “would be merely a first stage in a longer struggle against the passive beneficiaries of the old regime”’ (Franzki and Olarte, 2014: 209 citing Meister, 2011: 21f).